Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 That's where you get the theory that the homeless are homeless because tax cuts for the rich have taken money away from the poor.

-Makes no sense whatsoever.
+It makes no sense whatsoever.

-But to the socialists, to the liberals, it makes total sense because they think there's some, just like you think there's some guy somewhere setting the gasoline price, liberals think that there's an elite cabal of selfish, mean spirited extremists out there determining who gets what, and most of it is going to be gotten by them.
+But to the socialists, to the liberals, it makes total sense because they think there's some, just like you think there's some guy somewhere setting the gasoline price, liberals think that there's an elite cabal of selfish, mean-spirited extremists out there determining who gets what, and most of it is going to be gotten by them.

 And to get it, they steal it from the good people.

-So he's uh he's exactly right about that point.
+So he's exactly right about that point.

 A quick timeout.